Kyushu with Baby Itinerary: A Family Travel Plan for Infants and Pre-Walkers (2026)

 Day 1 — Arrive Fukuoka, hotel rest

-Land at Fukuoka airport, taxi to family-friendly hotel (Hilton Sea Hawk, Grand Hyatt, or with-The-Style).
-Recovery day; take the baby for a short Tenjin walk if alert.
-Stay: Fukuoka.
+Land at Fukuoka airport and taxi to a family-friendly hotel (Hilton Sea Hawk, Grand Hyatt, or with-The-Style).

 Day 2 — Ohori Park morning + Marine World aquarium